This post was written by Barbara Simmons at livintheblueskylife.com.

 I joined a bunch of Facebook groups and signed up for every email list going that has a free course on anything I thought I needed to know.

-I dither over whether to pay for a course, I wonder if they are worth the huge (or not) money, I wonder “what will be the ticket to get me on the road to cashflow?”
+I dither over whether to pay for a course, I wonder if they are worth the price tag, thinking to myself “Will this be the ticket to get me on the road to cash flow?”

-What if I missed the bus and I am too late to make any kind of money from this?
+Then there’s the really big question on every blogger’s mind: What if I missed the bus and I’m too late to make any kind of money from this?

 I’m right there with you, in the trenches, hoping to earn a promotion and get the heck to where I feel like I know what I’m doing.

-Are the expensive ones worth it?
+Are the expensive blogging courses worth it?
 How can I ever tell?

 So why not turn the decision on its head?